We will send you an email to reset your password.

 Fill weight --> Quantity

-If a product has lower down fill, it could mean it is of cheaper quality.
+Furthermore, down fill weight is also fundamental in establishing the warmth of your product.
+When a product has a lower down fill, it could mean cheaper quality.
 It would not provide you as much warmth as down-filled bedding with higher fill power.

 The higher the number of fill power the better is the loft and quality of your down product.
 A product with loft 850 will be better than with loft 500.

-What does down fill power mean for pillows?
+7) What does Down Fill Power mean for pillows?

 Fill power signifies the warmth and quality of your down pillow.
 Loft helps determine the firmness of your down pillow.

-Your down-filled pillow becomes flat in the morning from the weight of your head but can be easily adjusted by fluffing up the pillow.
-Best to do this in the morning while making your bed!!
+Your down-filled pillow becomes flat in the morning from the weight of your head but can be easily adjusted by fluffing it.
+The best time to do this is in the morning while making your bed!!

-The firmness which illustrates your pillow to be soft, the medium, firm is determined by the fill weight rather than the fill power of the down fill in your pillow.
-This can also be adjusted by the amount of down fill inside the pillows shell.
+As the loft inside your pillow is responsible for firmness, fill power should not be considered a measuring factor.
+In fact, the firmness which illustrates your pillow to be soft, medium or firm is determined by the fill weight.
+This can also be adjusted by the amount of down fill inside the pillow's shell.

-Check out Down Under Bedding's Hungarian White Down Extra Soft Pillows here.
+Still figuring out which one to buy?
+Check out these 5 star rated down pillows.
 This is the perfect pillow for both side and stomach sleepers.
-As it is considered to be super soft and helps provide support, this pillow has a 550 loft provided by the Hungarian white down it's so generously stuffed.
-It also comes with 100% down-proof cotton cover to enhance the feel of this super soft and comfy down pillow.
+It is considered super-soft and helps provide support.
+This pillow has a 550 loft provided by the white down; it's so generously stuffed.
+It also comes with a 100% down-proof cotton cover to enhance the feel of this super soft and comfy down pillow.

 Who wouldn't want to sleep on a cloud-like pillow!!
 I am already dreaming!!

-The better the quality, the higher the price will be.
-If you are looking for an ultra lightweight and highly compressible duvet, jacket, or another item, then it is better to go with one that has more fill power.
-But if you want to consider something more affordable and the weight and bulkiness are not an important factor then you could go with one that has less fill weight- say about 500.
+The Bottom Line- The better the quality, the higher the price will be.
+If you are looking for an ultra-lightweight and highly compressible duvet, jacket, or another item, it is better to go with more fill power.
+But if you want to consider something more affordable and the weight and bulkiness are not an important factor, then you could go with one that has less fill weight, say about 500.